billsix/cprogrammingbook/doc/05-Arrays.rst

     void f(int ar[10]);

 What happens?
-The answer may suprise you slightly.
+The answer may surprise you slightly.
 The compiler looks at that and says to itself ‘Ho ho.
 That's going to be a pointer when the function is called’ and then rewrites the parameter type to be a pointer.